Sidney Gottlieb: Retirement and death

 Gottlieb retired from the CIA in 1973, saying he did not believe his work had been effective.
-Visited in retirement by the son of his late colleague Frank Olson, he was residing in an "ecologically correct" home in Culpeper, Virginia, where he raised goats, ate yogurt and advocated peace and environmentalism.
-He and his wife spent two years traveling Australia, Africa and India before settling down for several months to run a leper hospital in India.
+Visited in retirement by the son of his late colleague Frank Olson, he was residing in Culpeper, Virginia, where he raised goats, ate yogurt, and advocated for peace and environmentalism.
+He and his wife, Margaret, spent two years traveling in Australia, Africa, and India before settling down for several months to run a leper hospital in India.
 He had two sons and two daughters.

-On October 7, 1975, Gottlieb testified before the Church Committee under the alias "Joseph Schneider."
-He did not reveal much in his testimony, besides saying he had destroyed nearly all records of what he did during his time at the agency.
-Gottlieb was never convicted of any crimes.
-Few historical studies mention his name.
+Gottlieb and his wife moved back to Santa Cruz, California, to be more involved in their young grandchildren's lives.
+While there, Gottlieb got a master's degree in speech pathology.
+After five years in California, the couple moved back to Virginia for their retirement years.
+Both volunteered, with Gottlieb using his new degree to help in middle schools, high schools, and occasionally hospice care facilities as a speech pathologist.
+The couple also enjoyed farming their own food in their free time.

 On March 7, 1999, Gottlieb died at his home in Washington, Virginia.
 He was reported to have a history of heart problems, but his wife declined to give the cause of death.